birdoptera/S4B_Final_Project/README.md

 ## Dependencies
 This script has several R-package dependencies that need to be installed.
-Please install them before running the scrip, using:
+Please install them before running the script, using:

 ```
 install.packages("ridigbio")